On-line application for admission to the Linguistics Graduate Program is required. Please visit the web pages of the Admissions Office.

 - the application

-- official copies of all undergraduate and previous graduate transcripts
+- copies of all undergraduate and previous graduate transcripts

 - three letters of recommendation

-- a personal statement (or statement of purpose)
+- a personal statement or statement of purpose (1-2 pages)

-- a brief CV or resume (no more than two pages
+- a brief CV or resume (around two pages)

 - a non-refundable application fee

-All of these items may be submitted online with your application except for the transcripts and the GRE scores:
+All of these items except the English-proficiency test scores may be submitted online with your application.

-Applicants may want to use our Checklist for Applicants to make sure their applications are complete.
+Applicants may want to use our Checklist for Applicants for more explanation of these items and to make sure their applications are complete.